ifiok1equere/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs: contain code that Create a script that deletes all files in the current working directory that end with the character ~
 102-tree: contain the command that when executed Create a script that creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory
-103-commas: contain the command that when executed lists all the files and directories of the current directory, separated by commas (,)
+103-commas: contain the command that when executed lists all the files and directories of the current directory, separated by commas (,) school.mgc: contain code that when executed Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.